freelancerfranzlorenz/MakeDir/README.md

 This tool creates a programmable folder structure on your local computer.

 ## Installation
-The installation of the tool is very simple - just copy the executable to ypur local computer in a directory of your choice (perhaps c:\programms\makedir).
+The installation of the tool is very simple - just copy the executable to your local computer in a directory of your choice (perhaps c:\programms\makedir).
 After this, start the tool by :
 * right-click on the executable on your local machine